 Often, these tapes also have a horse weight measure on the other side.

 Then measure the length from the bottom of the washer to the mark on the twine.
-To make it easier, you can use a yardstick, piece of lath, or even a whip to get a line from the twine to the withers.
+To make it easier, you can use a yardstick, a piece of lath, or even a whip to get a line from the twine to the withers.

 Hold the yardstick so it sits on the horse’s withers, parallel to the ground, and note where it hits the tape.